Hastings Center News

 Following the recent announcements that two Covid-19 are about 95 percent effective, Fauci and Solomon discussed the proper balance between safety and speed in the development of vaccines and new therapeutics.
 Specifically, in the speed to develop these and other vaccines, should people be concerned that there was a sacrifice of safety?

+Solomon pointed out that the messaging will be important, especially because even once vaccinated, people still will need to wear masks and socially distance for some time to come.
 The event concluded with a discussion about public trust in science and experts.
 “You’re one of the most trusted experts in this country.
 What do you think accounts for that?”
 Solomon asked.

 After quipping that the answer is for others to decide, Fauci gave a four-point answer: he bases his work on solid data and evidence, he is transparent, he is not aligned with any ideology or political position, and when he doesn’t know the answer to a question, he says so.